Rosuav/ThirdSquare/README.md

 No, actually, this isn't TSP.
 It's a point-to-point distance problem.
 But I'm still not sure how to implement it less naively than massive recursion.

+Thanks to some guidance from Ryan Lynch of Thinkful, I've worked out a new algorithm, which appears to be functional, and also guarantees termination.
+The search begins by enumerating all zone-pairs (if a location is in three or more zones, it represents multiple zone pairs; the system gives preference to those locations with less zones in them, and so will tend to find pure pair locations rather than actually using 1|3|5 as zone (1,5) adjacency), and then propagates a "wave front" from each zone.
+As the wave front advances, it absorbs all zones which overlap any zone currently in the wave front and which aren't already behind the wave.
+Eventually, all zones are either behind the wave (and thus have their distances calculated) or inaccessible (which means a trip should be rejected).

+The initial step of finding location pairs is linear in the number of locations on record, or possibly in the number of unique zone maps.
+Wavefront propagation is done once for each zone, and the total effort is capped at one advancement per zone (divided among a number of iterations), and is thus O(N*N) in zones, I think.
+In any case, it appears to be reasonably quick on moderate numbers of zones and locations, but has yet to be tested on thousands of locations.

 * There will be 20 zones in the Melbourne region. *

 Ticket durations and touches-off